preservim/vim-lexical/README.markdown

 configured for the `text` file type, but spell-check is disabled by default.

-You can change the default setting for spell-check in your `.vimrc`:
+_lexical_ enables spell-check by default for buffers in which it is initialized.
+You can change that default setting in your `.vimrc`:

 ```vim
 let g:lexical#spell = 1         " 0=disabled, 1=enabled